ammarhakim/gkyl-doc/source/gkyl/install.rst

 Installing from source manually
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+If machine files are not available, the dependencies, configuration, and build can be done manually.

-The first step in building the code is to build the dependencies.
+The first step is to build the dependencies.
 Depending on your system, building dependencies can be complicated.
 On a Mac or Linux machine you can simply run the mkdeps.sh script in the install-deps directory.
 To build dependencies